DzenanJupic/rustube/README.md

 rustube-cli

 USAGE:
-    rustube.exe <SUBCOMMAND>
+    rustube <SUBCOMMAND>

 FLAGS:
     -h, --help       Prints help information
     -V, --version    Prints version information

 SUBCOMMANDS:
-    check       Checks weather or not a video can be downloaded and if so, prints all available streams
+    check       Checks whether or not a video can be downloaded and if so, prints all available streams
                 The check includes fetching, parsing, and descrambling the video data, and also ensuring there is at least one Stream